Why Every Small UK Business Must Prioritise Local SEO

 The Review Factor: Trust That Drives Decisions

 Customer reviews have become crucial to local SEO success.
-83% of consumers use Google to find local business reviews, and the quality of those reviews directly impacts whether they choose your business.
+Over 70% of consumers use Google to find local business reviews, and the quality of those reviews directly impacts whether they choose your business.

 Building a strong review profile requires a proactive approach.
 Ask satisfied customers to leave reviews at the right moment—after a successful job or positive experience.
 Make it easy by providing direct links.
 When reviews do come in, respond to every one, whether positive or negative.
 Thoughtful responses show you care and can improve customer satisfaction.